chrisandoryan/Wazoy/README.md

 ### Basic Principles

-Wazoy operates as a Man-in-the-Middle (MITM) proxy, but not just for HTTP request.
-Wazoy currently supports TCP, HTTP, and UDP connections.
+Wazuh operates as a Man-in-the-Middle (MITM) proxy, positioned as an entry point to the CTF challenge container.
+As a **sidecar container**, Wazoy enables HTTP/TCP traffic monitoring without requiring any modifications to the CTF challenge container itself.

 <!-- For example, your CTF challenge runs on port `:5000`, and you configure Wazoy to listen on port `:8000`.
 Envoy will intercept and log all traffic, then redirect them to the `:5000` service.
 You can choose any port for Wazoy to listen on, not just `:8000`. -->